 |Page Transition||React hierarchy selector||Page Index|

-Generally, it’s important to ensure that the event is defined by a set of properties that specifically refer to that particular interaction.
-When defining mobile events, consider the following:
+Generally, it’s important to make sure that the event is labeled by a set of properties that specifically refer to that particular interaction.
+When creating mobile events, consider the following:

-- Can this event be specifically defined based on the default property it relies on?
+- Can this event be specifically labeled based on the default property it relies on?